A Walk through Old Quebec & Wine Tasting

 Stroll through the charming pedestrian-only area of Petit Champlain.
 Among its narrow cobblestone streets you will find an array of quaint boutiques, specialty shops, and outdoor cafés.

 Stop at one of Québec's most historic buildings to sample a variety of wines from the Province of Québec.

 Minimum age is 18 years.
-Please be advised that walking tours can have up to 2 hours of walking depending on the tour.
+Please be advised that walking tours may require up to two hours of walking, depending on the tour.
 Wear comfortable walking shoes.